LindaLawton/BlazorExamples/README.md

 - Button two uses Action

 Apparntly there is also an issue related to this [EventCallback: Updates to Event Handling and Binding](https://github.com/aspnet/AspNetCore/issues/6351)

+## Using a component library

+Createing a component library will give you the ablity to use your components across projects.

+Create a new component libary using the cli.

+    dotnet new blazorlib -n UsComponentLibrary.Lib

+Remember to edit the _Imports.razor and add a using for your library

+    @using UsComponentLibrary.Lib.Components